 You should make it a time when you can allow yourself time to heal.
 After an otoplasty, you will be in a head wrap for several days and will have limited activity.
 A child will need to avoid contact sports for a couple of months, so summer vacation works well.
 Adults would also have to make adjustments at work due to swelling and being on pain medication.
 The average time off work for this procedure is a week, but more physically demanding jobs may require more time off.

 Do I have to stop smoking before an otoplasty procedure?

 Yes, the doctors at Heartland Plastic & Hand Surgery require the patient to stop smoking one month before surgery and one month after surgery.
 Nicotine in cigarettes, vapes, and other tobacco products decreases the blood supply to the skin, and blood supply is important to the healing process.
 We also require patients to eliminate secondhand exposure to all tobacco and marijuana products for the same duration.

 Is there anything I need to do to get myself ready for surgery?

-To reduce bruising and the risk of hematoma, you must stop taking blood thinners and vitamin E at least one week before and after surgery.
+To reduce bruising and the risk of hematoma, you must stop taking blood thinners and vitamin E at least two weeks before and after surgery.
 If you are on prescription blood thinners, you may need to get medical clearance from your family physician as well as instructions on how to stop these medications.
 We also want all herbal medication and diet pills (prescription and over-the-counter) stopped at least two weeks before surgery and one week following.